jsiek/deduce/doc/Reference.md

 ```
 term ::= identifier
+formula ::= identifier
 conclusion ::= identifier
 ```

-Identifiers are used in Deduce to give names functions and values and to label theorems and facts.
+Identifiers are used in Deduce to give names to functions and values and to label theorems and facts.

 An identifier is a sequence of characters that starts with an upper or